A Unified Framework for Diffusion Model Unlearning with f-Divergence: Related Work

-Between fine-tuning methods, the distribution-based approaches, formulated as the minimization of a distance measure between probability distributions, can update any network parameter and work for different models, such as flow-based generative models \cite{zhang2025minimalist}.
+Between fine-tuning methods, divergence-based approaches, formulated as the minimization of a distance measure between probability distributions, are independent on the T2I architecture, thus working for different models, including flow-based generative models \citep{zhang2025minimalist}.
 This formulation is used as a ground idea in a wide variety of approaches.
-Erased Stable Diffusion (ESD) \cite{gandikota2023erasing} fine-tunes the model by aligning the probability distributions of the model's output fed with a target and a null concept.
+Erased Stable Diffusion (ESD) \citep{gandikota2023erasing} fine-tunes the model by aligning the probability distributions of the model's output fed with a target and a null concept.
 To achieve that, the authors include in the loss function a classifier-free guidance-based term.
-Concept Ablation (CA) \cite{kumari2023ablating} minimizes the MSE between the model's output when the model is fed with a target concept and an anchor hyper-class concept.
-CA's loss function corresponds to $f$-DMU when using the closed-form expression of the KL divergence\footnote{Here we are referring to the main loss term of both approaches, excluding considerations on the prior preservation terms.}.
+Concept Ablation (CAbl) \citep{kumari2023ablating} minimizes the MSE between the model's output when the model is fed with a target concept and an anchor hyper-class concept.
+CAbl's loss function corresponds to $f$-DMU when using the closed-form expression of the KL divergence\footnote{Here we are referring to the main loss term of both approaches, excluding considerations on the prior preservation terms.}.
 This can also be observed from Figure \ref{fig:framework}, where we schematically depict $f$-DMU and highlight its relationship with existing approaches.
-Concept-SemiPermeable Membrane (SPM) \cite{lyu2024one} propose the usage of adapters that can be shared across different models and that rely on a novel Latent Anchoring (LA) fine-tuning strategy.
+Concept-SemiPermeable Membrane (SPM) \citep{lyu2024one} proposes the usage of adapters that can be shared across different models and that rely on a novel Latent Anchoring (LA) fine-tuning strategy.
 The proposed loss comprises two terms: \emph{i}) the first term coincides with the ESD loss and matches target and anchor concepts, \emph{ii}) the second term (anchoring loss) minimizes the MSE to preserve the consistency of distant (in the CLIP space) concepts.
-Reliable concept erasing via Lightweight Erasers (RECELER) \cite{huang2024receler} introduces a new component into the neural network, the eraser, that acts on the cross-attention layers of the U-Net, and that is trained as in \cite{gandikota2023erasing}, additionally including a concept-localized regularization term, to ensure the effective model performance on local concepts, while leveraging adversarial prompt learning to ensure robustness.
-Fine-grained attenuation for diffusion erasure (FADE) \cite{thakral2025fine} extracts the concepts that are semantically close to the concept to erase and is trained by minimizing an MSE loss that shifts the target concept to semantically close concepts and preserves the model generation on such a set.
+Reliable concept erasing via Lightweight Erasers (RECELER) \citep{huang2024receler} introduces a new component into the neural network, the eraser, that acts on the cross-attention layers of the U-Net, and that is trained as in \cite{gandikota2023erasing}, additionally including a concept-localized regularization term, to ensure the effective model performance on local concepts, while leveraging adversarial prompt learning to ensure robustness.
+Fine-grained attenuation for diffusion erasure (FADE) \citep{thakral2025fine} extracts the concepts that are semantically close to the concept to erase and is trained by minimizing an MSE loss that shifts the target concept to semantically close concepts and preserves the model generation on such a set.